-- Ensure all sections of the EI AOB are completed, specifically that it is signed and dated by ministry staff and that the “Date of Payment” section is completed
+- Ensure all sections of the AOB are completed, specifically that it is signed and dated by ministry staff and that the “Date of Payment” section is completed

-- Provide one signed copy of the EI AOB to the person awaiting EI benefits.
-A second copy of the EI AOB must be scanned and profiled and sent to Administrative staff, who then forward it to Financial and Administrative Services Branch (FASB).
+- Provide one signed copy of the AOB to the person awaiting EI benefits.
+A second copy of the AOB must be scanned and profiled and sent to Administrative staff, who then forward it to Financial and Administrative Services Branch (FASB).

 - If the person awaiting EI benefits is the primary applicant, issue hardship assistance using applicable hardship categories.